-For more than a century, collaborations between Tokyo’s government, private sector and citizens have helped the city to expand quickly and efficiently.
-Now, as the megacity looks ahead to hosting the 2020 Olympic and Paralympic Games, and prepares for consequential changes such as demographic shifts and more extreme weather due to climate change, it is relying more than ever on such partnerships to implement much-needed redevelopment projects, fortification measures and infrastructural initiatives.
+For over a century, collaborations between Tokyo’s government, private sector and citizens helped the city expand quickly and efficiently.
+Now, as the megacity looks ahead to the future, it is relying more than ever on such partnerships to implement redevelopment, fortification and infrastructural projects.

 Tackling challenges through urban renewal

 By the time the city of Tokyo in Japan hosts the 2020 Olympic and Paralympic Games, one of its most popular shopping and entertainment districts will be partially revamped and ready to dazzle tourists.

 Since 2009, the Tokyo government has partnered several private railway operators and property firms to progressively redevelop its famous Shibuya district and the area’s railway station.
 The station, which is a hub for nine transport lines, will be reorganised to make it easier to navigate.
 The district, for its part, will be bolstered by new green spaces, skyscrapers, and fresh attractions such as a 3,000-square-metre rooftop observation deck.

 While the Shibuya Ward’s government is overseeing the redevelopment, the work on the project’s five large construction sites has been delegated to private firms, and is being financed by railway operators such as the privately-owned Tokyu Corporation and East Japan Railway Company, and the Tokyo Metro Company, which is jointly owned by the Japanese national government and Tokyo Metropolitan Government.